ozacod/cpx/web/frontend/docs/docs/ci/cross-compilation.md

 # Cross-Compilation with Docker

 Cpx supports cross-compilation using Docker containers.
-The `cpx.ci` file is automatically created when you run `cpx create`.
+The `cpx.ci` file is automatically created when you run `cpx new`.

 ## cpx.ci Configuration